Last Updated on

 To avoid that scenario, it’s vital that you have a Plan B in place in case of an attack.
 In this case, that “B” stands for “backup”.
-By creating regular backups of your site, you can easily revert it to a state before it was compromised, with a minimal loss of data.
+By creating a regular website backup or WordPress backup, you can easily revert it to a state before it was compromised, with a minimal loss of data.

 What Website Backups Are (And Why You Need Them)

-You’re probably no stranger to the concept of backups.
+You’re probably no stranger to the concept of website backups.
 In fact, you’ve probably created them yourself many times, whether you’ve backed up your computer’s hard drive or the information saved on your phone.
 When it comes to websites, backups work the same way.
-A backup is simply a copy of your website.
+A website backup is simply a copy of your site, stored out of harm’s reach.
 It includes all of your site’s posts, pages, scripts, themes, functionality, and data.

-Keeping backups of your site in a safe place gives you an additional layer of security if your site should ever come to harm.
-Whether it becomes infected with malware or it’s successfully hacked by a malicious user, you can always revert your site to a previous state using a recent backup, negating the damage that was done.
-You can also use a backup if your site breaks for just about any reason, such as a failed update or a compatibility issue.
+Keeping a website backup in a safe place gives you an additional layer of security if your site should ever come to harm.
+Whether it becomes infected with malware or it’s successfully hacked by a malicious user, you can always revert your site to a previous state using a recent website backup, negating the damage that was done.
+You can also use a WordPress backup if your site breaks for just about any reason, such as a failed update or a compatibility issue.

-3 WordPress Plugins for Creating Backups of Your Site
+3 WordPress Backup Plugin for Creating WordPress Backups

 Before we show you how to create a backup of your WordPress site, let’s look at some of the tools at your disposal.
 These are three of the best WordPress plugins for conducting website backups!

-Let’s start with what’s arguably the most popular option.
+Let’s start with what’s arguably the most popular option for your website backup.
 UpdraftPlus is currently used on more than a million installations, and for good reason.
 This plugin offers plenty of functionality, but still remains user-friendly.
-UpdraftPlus makes it easy to set up automatic backups, and enables you to create manual ones with the press of a button.
+UpdraftPlus makes it easy to set up an automatic website backup, and enables you to create manual ones with the press of a button.

 - Makes it easy for beginners to get started, even if they have minimal prior experience.

-- Enables you to restore backups with a single click.
+- Enables you to restore website backups with a single click.

 - Integrates with dozens of external services, such as Google Drive, Dropbox, and email providers.